espruino/BangleApps/apps/gipy/README.md

 # Gipy

 Development still in progress.
 Follow compressed gpx traces.
-Warns you before reaching intersections and tries to turn off gps.
+Will warn you before reaching intersections and try to turn off gps.

 ## Usage